zhongerting/WarpX2511-xjtu/Docs/source/install/hpc/dane.rst

 .. important::

-   Now, and as the first step on future logins to Dane, activate these environment settings:
+   Now, and as the first step on future logins to Dane, activate these environment settings by executing the file:

    .. code-block:: bash

       source $HOME/dane_warpx.profile

-Finally, since Dane does not yet provide software modules for some of our dependencies, install them once:
+Finally, since Dane does not yet provide software modules for some of our dependencies, WarpX provides a script to install them.
+This is done executed now.
+They are by default installed in the workspace directory (which is recommended), but can be installed elsewhere by setting the environment variable ``WARPX_SW_DIR``.
+The second command activates the Python virtual environment.
+This would normally be done by the ``dane_warpx.profile`` script, but the environment is created by the install script and so wasn't created yet when the profile was run above.
+So the activation needs to be done this way only this one time.

 .. code-block:: bash